John Barnum

-John O. Barnum (October 6, 1911 - October 30, 1996) was an American professional golfer who played on the PGA Tour in the 1950s and 1960s.
+John Oliver Barnum (October 6, 1911 – October 30, 1996) was an American professional golfer.
+He played on the PGA Tour in the 1950s and 1960s.
+He uniquely won his only PGA Tour event after the age of 50.

 Professional career

-Barnum is notable for his victory at the Cajun Classic Open Invitational.
-He was the second golfer, after Jim Barnes, to win a PGA Tour event after turning 50, and the only player to win his first PGA Tour event past the age of 50.
-His best finish in a major was T-16 at the 1958 PGA Championship.
+Barnum is notable for his four-stroke victory at age 51 at the Cajun Classic Open Invitational in November 1962.
+After Jim Barnes, he became the second player to win a PGA Tour event after turning fifty, and the only to win his first tour event entered past fifty.
+His best finish in a major was T-16 at the 1958 PGA Championship; he was the first round leader at the 1962 PGA Championship after a course record 66 at Aronimink Golf Club, but finished twenty strokes back.

 Barnum won five Michigan PGA Senior titles and was runner-up three times in the PGA Seniors' Championship (1963, 1964, 1966).